Neurology service

 Conservative management has the advantage that it is comparatively inexpensive and avoids surgery.
 The most important aspect is restriction of movement i.e. cage or crate confinement.
 This limits further IVD extrusion and exacerbation of the injury.
 The animal’s natural healing process can then repair the damage to the spinal cord.
 Should your dog remain in the hospital for conservative management, all of their daily needs including pain management, feeding and general TLC will be provided by our patient care team.
 They will also ensure their home comforts are at hand.
 If you are providing conservative management for your dog at home, your neurology clinician will keep in close contact with you to monitor your dog’s progress and allow the opportunity to identify any signs of deterioration.
 They will also ensure your dog receives adequate pain relief if required.

-A little reassurance from one of our patient care team for this Dachshund.
+A little reassurance from one of our nurses for this Labrador.

 Will my dog need to have surgery?